mitodl/salt-ops/docs/project_documents/OCW/fastly_cdn.md

 The logs are in JSONL format, where each line is a JSON object.

 The QA CDN has a shorter logfile rotation period than production.
 Production is currently set (as of 2020-05-14) to rotate hourly, and QA is set to rotate every five minutes.
 Logs can take some time to be uploaded to S3 after they are rotated.
-For example, a log rotated at midnight will bear a filename marking it with "00:00:00" but it may not be be available in S3 until 00:15 or even later.
+For example, a log rotated at midnight will bear a filename marking it with "000000" but it may not be be available in S3 until 00:15 or even later.

 No logfiles are generated for periods lacking requests.

+Fastly is configured to create a monthly (ex.
+202005) subfolder in S3 and ship logs of the month to that folder.

 Access to the logging bucket is granted to the `ocw-fastly-logger` IAM user, which has two attached policies, `ocw-fastly-log-bucket-rw-qa` and `ocw-fastly-log-bucket-rw-production`.
 The `ocw-fastly-logger` user has two Access Keys, one for production and one for QA.